Bobby Brown: Solo career

 Following his exit from New Edition, Brown signed a contract with his former group's label, MCA (which had earlier promised Brown a solo deal if he had decided to leave New Edition), and also signed with manager Steven Machat, who had also worked with New Edition.
 The label released his debut album King of Stage in 1986.
 Brown had a number-one R&B hit with the ballad "Girlfriend", but the album otherwise failed to perform well.

-Brown laid low for more than a year while working on his follow-up album.
+Brown lay low for more than a year while working on his follow-up album.
 With the help of Machat and MCA representative Louil Silas, Brown began working with some of the top R&B producers and songwriters of the time, including Babyface, Antonio "L.A."
 Reid and Teddy Riley.
 The producers helped to compose what became Brown's most successful solo album of his career, Don't Be Cruel.
+Released in 1988, the album became Brown's first number-one album on the Billboard 200 on January 21, 1989, replacing fellow R&B singer Anita Baker's Giving You the Best That I Got at the top spot.
+19 years old at the time of this accomplishment, Brown became the youngest male artist to top the Billboard 200 since Stevie Wonder's 1963 live album, Recorded Live: The 12 Year Old Genius, which reached the top spot when Wonder was thirteen.
+At the time, Brown became the youngest male artist in history to top the album charts with a studio album.
+Singer Justin Bieber later broke that record in 2010.

-Released in 1988, the album launched five top-ten hits on the Billboard Hot 100, including the number-one single, the self-penned "My Prerogative", which became, along with "Every Little Step" and the title track, signature hits for the performer.
-After topping both the pop and R&B charts, album sales would eventually reach twelve million copies worldwide, making it the bestselling album of 1989.
+The album launched five top-ten hits on the Billboard Hot 100, including the number-one single, the self-penned "My Prerogative", which became, along with "Every Little Step" and the title track, signature hits for the performer.
+Album sales would eventually reach twelve million copies worldwide, including 7 million alone in the US, making it the best-selling album of 1989.
 In February 1990, he won the Grammy Award for Best Male R&B Vocal Performance for the album's fourth single "Every Little Step".
 Don't Be Cruel also garnered Brown two American Music Awards, a Soul Train Music Award and a People's Choice Award.